mysql -uadmin -p`cat /etc/psa/.psa.shadow` psa

-There’s no single command (yet) to list all the database users/passwords, but the information is stored in plain text in the database – so you can just retrieve them from there.
+There’s no single command (yet) to list all the database users/passwords, but the information is stored in the psa database – so you can just retrieve it from there.

 First, log into the MySQL database.